kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

     // PreparingFailed indicates the device preparation failed state.
     // If PreparingFailed is True, the scheduler will clear the allocation in the ResourceClaim and reschedule the Pod.
     PreparingFailed = "kubernetes.io/preparing-failed"

-    // PreparingTimeout indicates the prepare timeout period.
-    // If the timeout period is exceeded, the scheduler clears the allocation in the ResourceClaim and reschedules the Pod.
-    PreparingTimeout = "kubernetes.io/preparing-timeout"
 )
 ```